Why Is My Laser Cutter Not Cutting Through: Complete Guide

 Laser cutters are invaluable tools for cutting through materials like wood, acrylic, and paper.
-If you’re like me, you’ve probably wondered why is my laser cutter not cutting even though the power is turned up all the way.
+If you’re like me, you’ve probably wondered why is my laser cutter not cutting through even though the power is turned up all the way.
 So, what can be the problem?

 This can be due to several factors, such as an aging laser tube, the power of the laser being reduced, or the cutting speed being too fast.
 Sometimes it can be caused by a damaged focusing lens, a poor focusing effect, an unstable voltage, or an incorrect light path.